 Keeping Your Mexican Milk Snake Healthy

-The Mexican is considered a hardy breed that will survive well in captivity, but there are some conditions that this small milk snake species is prone to.
+The Mexican milk snake is considered a hardy breed that will survive well in under human care, but there are some conditions that this small milk snake species is prone to.

 Common Health Issues

-Expect a captive-bred milk snake to live at least 12 years, and up to a maximum of 20 years.
+Expect a milk snake to live at least 12 years, and up to a maximum of 20 years, under human care.

 Mexican milk snakes should usually be kept separately and the only time they should be kept together is if you want to breed them.